 If these apps stop being secure, then it might create issues like IP theft or fraud, data theft, unauthorized access.
 Along with that, as an app owner, you’ll face issues such as angry user reviews and loss of revenue and reputation.

-Before you start on securing your app, take a quick look at why you app needs to fulfill the mobile app security standards.
+Before you start on securing your app, take a quick look at why your app needs to fulfill the proper security standards.

 Until a few years ago, you only had to worry about being a victim of cybercrime on your computer.
 Smartphone users rarely did any kind of banking or online transaction with their smartphones.